 Each stage controls a measurable variable that sets tone, solid density, and defect risk.
 Operators tune cell geometry, ink rheology, doctor-blade settings, impression pressure, and web speed to reach target optical density and registration.

-2. Metering: a doctor blade wipes excess ink from non-image areas and controls cell-top residual.
-Blade material, angle, and edge condition set the residual film thickness and trailing-edge smear.
-Maintain blade condition via scheduled replacement and adjust blade pressure in microns if streaking or directional marks appear.
-Measure residual ink on the cylinder with surface densitometry or test rollers.
+- Metering: A doctor blade wipes excess ink from non-image areas and sets the residual film on cell tops.
+Blade material, angle, and edge condition determine residual thickness and trailing-edge smear.
+Replace blades on a schedule and adjust blade pressure if streaking or directional marks appear.
+Measure residual ink with surface densitometry or test rollers.

-3. Impression: the cylinder presses the film against an impression roller; nip width, impression pressure, and contact time set wet-film transfer and dot gain.
-Web speed (typical 200–500 m/min) and impression settings trade off pick-up versus image sharpness.
-Increase impression pressure if incomplete pick-up occurs at high speed; reduce pressure if solids block or if registration torque increases.
-Track wet-film thickness indirectly by measuring optical density on-line.
+- Impression: The cylinder presses the film against an impression roller to transfer wet ink.
+Nip width, impression pressure, and contact time control pick-up and dot gain.
+Faster web speeds trade off pick-up for image sharpness.
+Increase impression pressure when pick-up is incomplete.
+Reduce pressure when solids block or registration torque rises.
+Monitor wet-film indirectly by tracking optical density online.

-4. Transfer: ink leaves the cells by a combination of mechanical pick-up and capillary action as the film peels from the cell bottom.
-Substrate surface energy (target 38–42 mN/m for PET) and ink wetting determine transfer efficiency.
-Raise surface energy with corona or plasma treatment if poor transfer or mottling occurs.
-For energy-curable inks, ensure cure rate matches transfer dynamics to avoid tack or solvent entrapment.
+- Transfer: Ink leaves the cells by mechanical pick-up and capillary action as the film peels from the cylinder.
+Substrate surface energy and ink wetting control transfer efficiency.
+Raise surface energy with corona or plasma treatment when transfer quality drops or mottling appears.
+For energy-curable inks, match cure speed to transfer dynamics to avoid tack or trapped solvent.

 Process variables interact.
 Higher cell volume requires lower ink viscosity.
 Faster web speed requires faster drying or lower-solids inks.
 Metallic pastes need coarser filtration and low-shear handling to avoid cell blockage.
 Monitor transfer quality with spectrophotometry for ΔE, web cameras for banding, and laser profilometry for gloss.
 Typical inspection intervals are every 30–60 minutes and at every roll change.